woox99/MERN/50_Mongoose/20_Assignments/10_Jokes/readme.md

-1. run 'nodemon .\server\' to start server
+1. cd into 'server' and run 'nodemon .\server\' to start server

 2. after server is running use Postman and nagivate to GET http://localhost:8000/api/jokes/ to see jokes